sflavelle/writing/Be Kind Rewind (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "No, you know what?"
 She pointed a finger accusingly at the ghost.
 "I *always* expected you to double-cross me.
 That was never a surprise.
 But the *directors*? *Mu*?
 Those cute cats up in the mountains?"

 Hat Kid walked over to the captain's chair overlooking the planet, and sat down, spinning it around to face her guest.
 "Time changes people. *Power* over Time changes people.
 It corrupts.
 Tells you you can fix that tiny little thing.
 But it's never enough.
 You aim higher.
 Fix bigger mistakes.
 Rewrite bigger stretches of Time.
-Create bigger and bigger rifts in the parts of Time you neglect.
+Create bigger and bigger rifts and errors in the parts of Time you neglect.
 It ends up... making a monster out of you and itself.
 That's why the world got so messed up. *That's* why we - me and my people - keep Time from being misused."

-"*And then you use it as... spaceship fuel.*"
+"*And... then you use it as... spaceship fuel.*"

 "Yes."
 She eyed the Snatcher carefully.